Welcome to York Illustrated

 This website aims to provide virtual visitors and real-world tourists with a brief introduction to key places of interest in the historic city of York, England.

 Content is being uploaded on an occasional basis via a series of illustrated articles.
 Each article focusses on a place or topic that might appeal to someone planning a 'real-world' sightseeing visit to this fascinating city.
 There are currently 70 articles available and they can all be accessed via the Articles page.
-Additional articles will be added on an occassional basis throughout 2017-18.
+Additional articles are being added on an occassional basis as and when time permits.
 In a bid to tempt you to 'virtually explore', summary information for eight of the most popular articles is displayed below.

 Tip: To view a larger version of an image, click / tap on the image.
 For additional tips, please refer to the help text page.